ushida500/collection_app/README.md

 COLLECTION: the app for the fashionista

 <a href="https://imgur.com/Q8xQ84I"><img src="https://i.imgur.com/Q8xQ84I.jpg" title="source: imgur.com" /></a>
 >An app to upload fashion images, videos and info.
+Designed by senivpetro / Freepik

 Collection is a simple and functional app to post your favorite images and video from the fashion industry.
 Built in Ruby on Rails, it's based in the well-known MVC architecture (Model-View-Controller), using templates.